-Restor is growing the global restoration movement by connecting everyone, everywhere to local restoration.
-Restor serves as a hub for restoration, connecting people to scientific data, supply chains, funding, and each other to increase the impact, scale, and sustainability of restoration efforts.
+Restor is accelerating the global restoration movement by connecting everyone, everywhere to local restoration.
+Restor connects people to scientific data, supply chains, funding, and each other to increase the impact, scale, and sustainability of restoration efforts.
 We believe that anyone can be a restoration champion, including you.

 Our 10 Core Principles

 In October 2020, Dr. Thomas Crowther announced Restor and the mission behind the platform during the TED Countdown Event.